openedx/edx-documentation/en_us/shared/students/SFD_self_paced.rst

  :alt: Part of the left pane in an instructor-paced course, with due dates
      visible for homework.

 Self-paced courses do not follow a set schedule.
-All course materials are available as soon as the course begins.
+Course materials do not become available according to a schedule.
 Assignments and exams do not have start or due dates.
 The course shows indicators for homework assignments, but not due dates.